rudraksha-avatara/ddos-load/README.md

 # Use keep-alive (default, but ensure it's not disabled)
 python main.py http://localhost:8000 -n 10000 -c 200 --no-cache

-# For local testing, use localhost instead of 127.0.0.1
+# For local to attack, use localhost instead of 127.0.0.1
 python main.py http://localhost:8000 -n 10000 -c 200 --no-cache
 ```